AverageBlank/URLShortener/README.md

 ## Overview

 URLShortener is a robust, user-friendly application designed to make managing and sharing long web addresses simpler.
-Built with an efficient backend powered by Flask, and secure database provided by MongoDB, the tool provides a smooth experience for shortening long URLs.
-It is built with a focus on practicality, usability, and reliability, helping users manage their URL links with ease.
+Built with an efficient backend powered by Flask, and MongoDB, this tool provides a smooth experience for shortening URLs.
+It is built with a focus on practicality, usability, and reliability, helping users manage their links with ease.

 ## Live Preview

 https://github.com/AverageBlank/URLShortener/assets/112507212/f0203f19-f348-4267-953c-c99db8e5476d

-This website is currently hosted at [trim.lol](https://trim.lol).
-Hosted using [Vercel](https://vercel.com/)
+This website is currently hosted at [trim.lol](https://trim.lol) using [Vercel](https://vercel.com/)

 ## Contribution